Yanjingwen111/Yanjingwen111.github.io/_pages/about.md

 Education
 ======
-* Ph.D in Computer Science, Clemson University, 2023 - 2028.
+* Ph.D in Computer Science, Clemson University, 2023 - 2028 (expected).
 * M.S. in Information Science, University of Pittsburgh, 2019 - 2021.
 * B.S. in Computing Science, Nanjing University of Posts and Telecommunications, 2015 - 2019.